Membrizard/ml_conformer_generator/README.md

 The EDM and GCN models were trained on a 1.6M compounds having 15-39 heavy atoms selected from the ChEMBL database.
 The solution may use the following elements for the molecule generation: H, C, N, O, F, P, S, Cl, Br

-The standardiser pipeline uses the following steps for
+The standardiser pipeline uses the following steps:
+-
+- Molecular Dynamics optimisation with MMFF

 The evaluation pipeline assesses the shape similarity of the generated molecules to a reference.
-The assesment is based on a shape tanimoto similarity score [], calculated based on intersection of Gaussian Molecular volumes of the reference and candidate molecules.
+The assesment is based on a shape tanimoto similarity score [], calculated using RDkit Shape Tanimoto Distance.